NexPlayer/Android-SDK/advanced.md

 #### NexClient removeNexClient ( int client\_id)

-This method removes a client module integrated into the NexPlayer™ SDK.
+This method removes a client module integrated into the NexPlayer SDK.

-Note that client modules are optional features of the NexPlayer™ SDK.
+Note that client modules are optional features of the NexPlayer SDK.
 For more information on how to integrate and use a client module available in the SDK (as well as sample code), please see the relevant NexXXXClient class.

-> **Warning** When NexPlayer™ is released, the client will be removed automatically.
+> **Warning** When NexPlayer is released, the client will be removed automatically.

 **Parameters**